Peter Cruickshank practices in planning law, civil litigation, and regulatory crime.

 Peter’s recent inquiry work includes:

-- two week inquiry instructed by Rule 6 Party for very large film studios development in Berkshire green belt; called in by SoS; Rule 6 experts on flooding and drainage, and transport safety; and inquiry issues of landscape; economic need and greenbelt (APP/T0355/W/24/3346409);
+• Film studios development in Berkshire green belt; called in by SoS; instructed by Rule 6 party with experts on flooding and drainage, and transport safety; and inquiry issues of landscape; economic need and greenbelt (APP/T0355/W/24/3346409);

 Peter’s recent judicial review work includes a two day hearing in the High Court representing a community group – [2025] EWHC 489 (Admin) – with grounds including the application of the Local Plan, Environmental Impact Assessment, and procedural fairness.
 The judge said of Peter (at paragraph 204): “He put considerable work into his skilful presentation of the Claimant’s arguments orally and in writing.”

-Peter advises and represents clients on planning enforcement matters.
-Peter has recently advised on a s.289 TCPA 1990 appeal to the High Court from the PINS decision to uphold an enforcement notice, and has prosecuted and defended planning enforcement cases in the courts.
-Peter recently successfully prosecuted a Defendant in the Crown Court for an LPA, and also recently represented two defendants in the Magistrates' Court charged with the s.179 offence.
+Peter advises and represents clients on planning enforcement matters, prosecuting and defending in the courts at both Magistrates’ and Crown court level.
+Peter recently successfully prosecuted a Defendant in the Crown Court for an LPA, and also recently represented two defendants in the Magistrates’ Court charged with the s.179 offence.

 Peter is the editor, together with William Upton KC, of key chapters of Butterworths Planning Law Service, including the chapters on: